Utvälinge – Jonstorp 11 km

 Then head back to the trail which takes you back down to Skäret harbour and the beach.

-the Middle Ages.
+The fishing village of Arild is without doubt the oldest, dating back to the Middle Ages.
 Originally it was used as a temporary village during the fishing season.
 To maintain the fishermen’s godliness, a fisherman’s chapel was built where services could also be held during the fishing season.
 Find the little chapel, which was described in the 1400s and is one of the few remaining from that time.

 Arild has two hotels with restaurants, approx. 100 metres from the trail above the harbour, and a vineyard (approx. 1.5 km from the trail) with cabins and flats for rent.
 They also offers “glamping”.